TheMammothManRemastered/Project5/README.md

 	- [ ] Audio

 #### design

+Note for Tyler:
+	hook the animations for the player up to the AnimatedSprite2D in scenes/objects/player.tscn scale the AnimatedSprite2D and change the CollisionShape2D if the sizes are bad, but try to keep the height roughly the same one of us can do a proper animation tree or whatever later if we want to have hitboxes change and shit, idk how to do that lol
+	-Will

 metroid-style level layouts (platforming with doors) there are some enemies about the levels (turrets, melee guys)